 In-service Raschig rings shall be periodically retested, to determine their current physical properties, by testing of ring samples from representative regions of each vessel.
-The purpose is to assure that the requirements of RD-327, Nuclear Criticality Safety [1], section 4 continue to be met.
+The purpose is to assure that the requirements of this section continue to be met.